justgrossi/Projects/3.Energy_Consumption_Prediction/description.md

 It suggests avenues for future research, advocating for expanded datasets, feature refinement, and exploring behavioural changes during significant events like the COVID-19 pandemic.

+Models are evaluated considering a wide range of metrics such as R.M.S.E., M.A.E., R2 and M.S.E.

 Overall, this research aims to deepen insights into energy consumption patterns, presenting KNN as a valuable model for effective energy management and planning.

 [Energy Consumption Level Prediction.pdf](https://github.com/justgrossi/Portfolio/blob/main/3.Energy_Consumption_Prediction/Energy_Consumption_Level_Prediction.pdf)